agraef/midizap/README.md

 # Secondary MIDI Ports

 Some MIDI controllers need a more elaborate setup than what we've seen so far, because they have motor faders, LEDs, etc. requiring feedback from the application.
-To accommodate these, you can use the `-o2` option of midizap, or the `JACK_PORTS 2` directive in the midizaprc file, to create a second pair of MIDI input and output ports, named `midi_input2` and `midi_output2`.
+To accommodate these, you can use the `-o2` option of midizap, or the `JACK_PORTS 2` directive in the midizaprc file, to create a second pair of MIDI input and output ports, named `midi_in2` and `midi_out2`.
 Use of this option also activates a second MIDI default section in the midizaprc file, labeled `[MIDI2]`, which is used exclusively for translating MIDI from the second input port and sending the resulting MIDI data to the second output port.
 Typically, the translations in the `[MIDI2]` section will be the inverse of those in the `[MIDI]` section, or whatever it takes to translate the MIDI feedback from the application back to MIDI data which the controller understands.

-You then wire up midizap's `midi_input` and `midi_output` ports to controller and application as before, but in addition you also connect the application back to midizap's `midi_input2` port, and the `midi_output2` port to the controller.
+You then wire up midizap's `midi_in` and `midi_out` ports to controller and application as before, but in addition you also connect the application back to midizap's `midi_in2` port, and the `midi_out2` port to the controller.
 This reverse path is what is needed to translate the feedback from the application and send it back to the controller.
 A full-blown example for this kind of setup can be found in examples/APCmini.midizaprc in the sources, which shows how to emulate a Mackie controller with AKAI's APCmini device, so that it readily works with DAW software such as Ardour and Reaper.

 # Bugs

 There probably are some.
 Please submit bug reports and pull requests at the midizap [git repository][agraef/midizap].

 The names of some of the debugging options are rather peculiar.
-That's mainly due to historical reasons and my laziness; midizap inherited them from Eric Messick's ShuttlePRO program on which midizap is based (see below).
-So they'll probably last until someone comes up with some really good names.
+That's mainly due to historical reasons and my laziness. midizap inherited them from Eric Messick's ShuttlePRO program on which midizap is based, so they'll probably last until someone comes up with some really good names.

 midizap tries to keep things simple, which implies that it has its limitations.
 In particular, system messages are not supported right now, there's only one internal shift state, and midizap lacks some more interesting ways of mapping MIDI data.
-There are other, more powerful ways of doing these things, but they are also more complicated and usually require programming.
+There are other, more powerful utilities for doing these things, but they are also more complicated and usually require programming.
 So, while midizap often does the job reasonably well for simple mapping tasks, if things start getting fiddly then you're usually better off using a more comprehensive tool like [Pd][].

 [Pd]: http://puredata.info/